durgareddy225/IBM-EdunetFoundation-Project/README.md

 ---

 ## Conclusion:
-The project successfully developed a predictive system for analyzing legal aid access disparities using **IBM Watsonx.ai Studio**.
-The model enables **informed decision-making** to support equitable **Tele-Law service distribution** across India.
+I successfully developed a predictive system using **IBM Watsonx.ai Studio** to analyze demographic and regional disparities in legal aid access under the **Tele-Law initiative**.
+The model enables **data-driven decision-making** and helps promote equitable distribution of legal services across Indian districts.